Dwight Peck's personal website

 his head in two places, an elbow turned into paste, rocks in the kneecaps, and

-a lot of ribs practicing up for regular future breaks over the next couple of
+several ribs practicing up for regular future breaks over the next couple of

 decades), post-traumatic stress disorder (for a few days), oh well that's not